 Can I just say that breaking a bad habit is extremely difficult?
 I mean, someone agrees with that… right?
 Well, I have developed a lot of bad habits.
 I say that out of honesty to myself and to you guys.
-As I was fasting last week, which I will share that experience with you in a post to come I realized something.
+As I was fasting last week I realized something.
 I have a lot of bad habits!
 But before I dive into that let me take you on a flashback.

 Growing up I was a sports fanatic.
 I tried everything – running, basketball, softball, gymnastics, cheerleading, volleyball (which I am horrendous at), tennis.
 I stuck with Gymnastics for about 6-7 years and cheerleading for 13 years.
 During this times I had good habits, it was pre-Facebook/Instagram/Twittter/Snapchat time and I was not allowed to have a MySpace.
 I had a little 12-inch screen box TV, and my time was full spent doing extracurricular activities.
 I was physically active everyday, I never cared for TV or movies, and had no cell phone to spend time on.
 Eating habits were in the middle of good and bad but cafeteria food is not the best anyways.
 These were healthy habits.